 - Methods and Procedures

 The title page is the first sheet that a reader sees.
 It should have information such as your name, grade, school, and title of your dissertation.
-Each school has a slightly different format, so you should make sure you follow a template or instructions from your advisor.
+Each school has a slightly different format, so you should make sure you follow a template or instructions from dissertation writers.

 The abstract is the next section and it should be no more than 350 words in length.
 The abstract has its own page and is one single paragraph, double spaced.
 It is not indented.
 It should summarize the information you will include in your final product including the introduction, the problem, the literature review, the research methods, the results, and the discussion.
 For every chapter or section you have in your final product, you should have one corresponding sentence in the abstract. **Note: many students neglect to include their results in this section because they misunderstand the purpose of the abstract.
 You want this abstract to function as a stand alone section, one which can be read on its own and offer a comprehensive yet concise understanding of what is included in the final product.
 You need to include your results too.